The Best Affordable Home Security Systems of 2025

 >> Also: How Door Sensors Work

-Features Cove Basic Cove+ Camera support Yes Yes Alexa and Google Home voice control Yes Yes Text-based alerts Yes Yes Cellular backup Yes Yes 24/7 alarm monitoring Yes Yes Equipment warranty 1 year Lifetime (as long as you’re subscribed) Price $19.99 per month $29.99 per month Cove security systems now come with a wireless touchscreen keypad for easy control and management FYI: Cove video cameras require the upper-tier $29.99 subscription if you want to view your video.
-For comparison, ADT charges $39.99 for video support, which makes Cove the bargain option.
-Cove’s security cameras also allow local storage on a microSD card, which is another privacy benefit for those looking to secure their confidential data.
+Features Cove Basic Cove+ Camera support Yes Yes Alexa and Google Home voice control Yes Yes Text-based alerts Yes Yes Cellular backup Yes Yes 24/7 alarm monitoring Yes Yes Equipment warranty 1 year Lifetime (as long as you’re subscribed) Price $19.99 per month $29.99 per month Cove security systems now come with a wireless touchscreen keypad for easy control and management FYI: Like ADT, Cove requires the premium plan for video support and cloud storage.
+If you prefer local storage, Cove’s cameras have a microSD slot.
+However, cloud storage is generally safer for confidential data like video footage inside your home.

 Considerations